samstudy/14_pre_commit_hook/README.md

 ___

-> **The script will estimate your password's strength**
+> **The script will not allow commit if test case failed**

 ### Usage

-    Run the script like python password_strength.py
-    After you should input your password to find out it's strenght(Notify:1--weak....,10-the strongest)
+    Need to input pre-commit file into .git/hooks directory by command: mv pre-commit .git/hooks Do script executable: chmod + .git/hooks/pre-commit

+### Scenario

+    If test case on file tests.py doesn't pass  you  will got error during commit

 ### Requirement